Property Insurance

 Water damage from a tank is a big problem.
 In strata buildings, the strata now says that once the tank is passed its warranty then it must be replaced.
 In a house the owner may have an older tank because the home was used seasonally.
 This will be a red flag to the insurance company.
 There is a label on the water tank.
 In addition, when a water tank is replaced the plumber typically writes the date of the installation.
 However, best not to rely on the date written on the tank.

-5) Improvements in Strata Properties
+5) Upgrades and Improvements in Strata Properties

 6) Contents

 It is important to provide your insurance agent with an estimate of the replacement value of your contents.
 When purchasing a strata property, you may only be required to purchase content insurance.
 If your contents include something of high value, it would be prudent to inform your insurance agent.
+Take photos of all your contents, and where possible include yourself in the photo.

 7) Alarm Systems